bbc/bmx/README.md

 ## Source and Binary Distributions

-Source distributions, including dependencies for the Windows build, and Windows binaries are made available in this GitHub repo.
+Source distributions, including dependencies, and binaries are made available in the [Releases](https://github.com/bbc/bmx/releases) on GitHub.
 Older distributions can be found on [SourceForge](https://sourceforge.net/projects/bmxlib/files/).

 Source and binary distributions are generally only created when a new feature is required for creating standard compliant sample files for example, or when a release hasn't been made for a long time.